kamirr/math-eval-jit/README.md

 caller: `x`, `y`, `a`, `b`, `c`, `d`, `sig1` and `sig2`. `sig1` and `sig2` are in-out variables -- they can be overriden by calling special functions `_1(..)` and `_2(..)`, which set the values of the two signals to that of their arguments.
-Do note that a write may override a signal before it is read, but all reads will observe the same value.
-Ordering the memory read before *all* writes is a possible improvement for the future.
+All reads of the signals observe the value before any writes, and the ordering of writes is unspecified.

 ## Extendability
 New 1+ argument functions can be added.
 Operators and syntax cannot be extended,